2decomp-fft/2decomp-fft/submissionjoss/paper.md

 It is designed for applications using three-dimensional structured mesh and spatially implicit numerical algorithms.
 At the foundation it implements a general-purpose 2D pencil decomposition for data distribution.
-On top it provides a highly scalable and efficient interface to perform three-dimensional distributed Fast Fourier Transforms.
+It includes a highly scalable and efficient interface to perform three-dimensional Fast Fourier Transforms (FFTs).

 # Statement of need